meshery/meshery/docs/pages/project/proposal.md

 ## About Meshery

-[Meshery](https://meshery.io/) is a cloud native management plane designed to facilitate the management, configuration, and performance testing of cloud native in cloud-native environments.
+[Meshery](https://meshery.io/) is a self-service engineering platform, designed to manage the complete lifecycle of modern infrastructure.

 The project encompasses tools that can be utilized through a command-line interface, integrated into clusters, or incorporated into various other tools.
 It enables users to assess cloud native configurations during development, integration, and post-deployment phases.